 In conjunction with the IPO, the Company granted the underwriters warrants to purchase 172,500 shares of common stock at an exercise price of \$12.50 per share.
 The warrants became 100% exercisable on December 21, 2021.
-As of March 31, 2022, the warrants have a remaining contractual term of 3.72 and the aggregate intrinsic value of the warrants outstanding was \$0.
+As of June 30, 2022, the warrants have a remaining contractual term of 3.47 years, the aggregate intrinsic value of the warrants outstanding was \$0 and there is no unrecognized compensation expense related to these warrants.